bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 * NEW : Ability to get short links by direct input was added.

 == Upgrade Notice ==

+= V1.4.3 =
+The misprint in the code was fixed.
+Check ajax referer is added.
+We updated all functionality for wordpress 4.0.

 = V1.4.2 =
 Security Exploit was fixed.
 We updated all functionality for wordpress 4.0-beta3.